vivek2584/quantro/README.md

 - Category-specific budgets
 - Visual indicators when you're close to limits

+**Savings Goals**
+- Create multiple savings goals with target amounts
+- Track progress with visual progress bars
+- Set optional deadlines for your goals
+- Update saved amounts as you progress
+- View summary of all your savings goals
+- Get visual feedback when goals are achieved

 **Analytics**
 - Spending trends over time
 - Category breakdown pie chart